 Financial interests: click here

-Having reviewed numerous NCF power cables, distributors, cable lifts and plug-in noise traps which I now use in two systems, I've been a firm N-liever and long wondered when this clearly effective material would find itself applied to low-level signal distribution.
-Now that day is here.
-With Furutech's vast parts catalogue available to DIY, there's something for everyone.
-For the turnkey drivers among us, Furutech's first interconnect with their latest statement plugs is the Lineflux NCF cable launched 8 years after the original Lineflux sans NCF premiered.
-It features their signature solid-core cryo-treated then demagnetized OCC conductor, double-layer shielding with Teflon and aluminium, polyethylene dielectric and hybrid PVC sleeve with more NCF for resonance damping.
-Just so, cable diameter remains 13mm.
-Standard length is 1.2m.
+Having reviewed numerous NCF-enhanced power cables, distributors, cable lifts and plug-in noise traps which I now use in two systems, I've been a firm N-liever.
+That had me wonder when this clearly effective material would show up in low-level signal conduction.
+That time is now.
+With Furutech's vast parts catalogue, there's something for everyone including DIYers wanting to roll with this plug.
+Furutech's first interconnect with it is the Lineflux NCF.
+It launches 8 years after the original Lineflux without NCF hit the market.
+Cable Ø remains 13mm, standard length 1.2m.
 In Furutech's own words, "NCF delivers improvements in soundstage depth and focus, harmonic retrieval and tonal balance."
-In my own words, NCF's inclusion lowers the noise floor so planktonic data otherwise caught up in it rise up to the surface of audibility.
-At least that's the promise I read.
+In my words, NCF's inclusion lowers the noise floor.
+Planktonic data otherwise caught up in it rise to the surface of audibility.
+At least that's the promise I read into it.
 With my prior NCF exposure, I didn't think it was empty.
-To be sure either way, I signed up.
-Was that betting on a plankton-filtering whale or a small-time tinhorn?
+To be sure, I signed up.
+Was I betting on a plankton-filtering whale or small-time tinhorn?

-In the upscale sector, the bling of massive plugs, heavyweight dampers and overkill cable girth is a common recipe to play to the bigger-is-better mentality.
-Whilst Furutech's first NCF RCA plug is finished to a 't' to risk being lumped into the bling drawer, it's got real engineering and material science in its corner.
+In the upscale audiophile cable sector, the bling of massive plugs, heavyweight dampers and overkill girth plays to a bigger-is-better audience.
+Whilst Furutech's first NCF RCA plug is finished to a 't' to risk being lumped into the same drawer, it's got real engineering and material science in its corner.
 Likewise for Furutech's first NCF interconnect.
-It's modestly dressed, of standard not abnormal girth and doesn't sling exotic geometries or rare metals, just quality solid-core copper and uncompromised mechanics.
-To my mind, this cable shows a conservative most detail-obsessed Japanese mentality that's not into excess but still turns out product which will hide behind components to pride-of-ownership standards.
-In my book, that makes it properly upscale just not silly stuff.
-Should your sentiments set that dividing line different, DIY your dream interconnect with a set of these plugs?
-Common sense says that we should want components/speakers of high resolution to drill down into the micro realm of noise reduction we can realistically expect from these NanoCrystal² Formula applications.
-But then common sense also says that cables make no difference.
+It's modestly dressed, of standard girth and doesn't sling exotic geometries or rare metals, just quality solid-core copper and uncompromised mechanics.
+It shows a conservative detail-obsessed Japanese mentality.
+But perfectionism means a product that, though destined to hide behind components, is built to pride-of-ownership standards.
+That goes upscale but stops shy of being silly.
+Common sense says that we want components/speakers of high resolution to drill down into the micro realm of noise reduction we can realistically expect from such NanoCrystal² Formula applications.
+But common sense also says that cables make no difference.
 So perhaps common sense won't be quite enough to tackle this latest Furutech cable?

 Would you like to download the current image?